-Understanding these collection-specific metrics can be really eye-opening - in a positive or negative way.
-Before you make any judgments based, compare it to industry benchmarks.
-At the outset, your collections performance may look weak - until you look at similar companies in your industry.
+Understanding these collection-specific metrics can be really eye-opening – in a positive or negative way.
+Before you make any judgments on them, compare what you find to industry benchmarks.
+At the outset, your collections performance may look weak – until you look at similar companies in your industry.
 And even if it still looks poor, remember that this data is based on your unique business and all its facets.
 Take into consideration all factors where your business may be different from others in your industry.

 If you want to drill down further, there are additional metrics like Accounts Receivable Turnover Ratio (ART) and Average Days Delinquent (ADD) that will help you pinpoint the problem.
 But first, develop your understanding of your business’s collection status today.